Reser Stadium: Electric Field Sculpture

 Electric Field is a large metal football sculpture that is defined by linear metal and ornamented by lighted Xs and triangles that sits at an angle atop a brushed metal base in the plaza of Reser Stadium.
 Dennis Oppenheim completed the Sculpture in 2006, and described his piece, Electric Field, by "using the universally beautiful geometry of the football to contain the dynamic of the game by showing many different strategic movements experienced during a game.
 These field actions are represented by symbols of the players in the form of geometric shapes and lines of light which connect them."

 Attendance records

 Non-athletic uses

 Apart from use from the Athletic Department, Reser Stadium is occasionally also used for various non-athletic events, particularly events such as commencement, held every June.
 This has allowed the stadium to hold notable speakers such as astronaut John Glenn. and former first lady Michelle Obama.

 "Dam Jam" an annual end of the year concert celebration put on for students and community members, by students, was held a Reser Stadium in 2018 and 2019, drawing up to approximately 14,000 to 18,000 people with headliners Alison Wonderland and Super Duper Kyle in 2018 and Akon and Jesse McCartney in 2019.

-In 2005 following the opening game at the newly renovated Reser Stadium country music duo Montgomery Gentry performed to some 18,000 or so fans.
+In 2005 following the opening game at the newly renovated Reser Stadium country music duo Montgomery Gentry performed.